equinor/appsec-fundamentals-authn-authz-cs/ex-02/doc/running_the_app.md

 * It is bad practice to extract information from tokens that are not intended for you
   * Example: Extracting "given_name" at the client from the Access Token
-* The "public port forward" represents a security risk
+* Port forwarding with "public" represents a security risk

 ## Prologue